How to develop buyer personas for manufacturing

 • Record it

 Once you have conducted your interviews, you can use what you’ve learned to build on the sketches you drew in the workshop.
 This will take time and may require further discussions as a team.
-You may find your personas change a lot from your initial work, which is ok.
+Your personas may change a lot from your initial work, which is ok.

 3. Create buyer persona profiles

-Now you’ve gathered all this information, you can build comprehensive profiles for each of your buyer personas.
+Now you’ve gathered all this information, you can build comprehensive profiles for each buyer persona.

 Your buyer personas should include the following elements: